What is Business Process Testing (BPT)? – Example

 In today’s generation of automation testing, Business Process Testing (BPT) has changed the current testing industry standards.

-Business process validation is the act of verifying end-to-end business process.
-It is performed step-by-step to confirm that all business rules are working correctly and when any deviation is found the defects are logged.
+Business process validation is the act of verifying end-to-end business processes.
+A step-by-step process is performed to confirm that all business rules are working correctly and when any deviation is found the defects are logged.

 #1.
 BPT is a manual as well as automated testing solution for test design, creation, and execution.
-It helps reduce testing timelines.
+This will help reduce testing timelines.

 • Reusable business components

 #3.
-BPT is a role-based model that allows business analyst and non-technical Subject Matter Experts (SME) to work with business components in a script free environment and create business process tests.
+BPT is a role-based model that allows business analysts and non-technical Subject Matter Experts (SME) to work with business components in a script-free environment and create business process tests.

 business components